Breast Cancer: Overview

 Can breast cancer be prevented?

 There is no sure way to prevent breast cancer.
 Some risk factors can be controlled to help reduce risk.
-Women at high risk may want to take certain medicines or even have surgery to remove their breasts to help keep from getting breast cancer.
+Women at high risk may want to take certain medicines or even have surgery to remove their breasts to prevent breast cancer.

 Are there screening tests for breast cancer?

 Regular testing to look for breast cancer is the best way to find it when it’s small and before it has spread.
 A breast X-ray called a mammogram is used to look for breast cancer.
 It can show cancer before tumors are big enough to feel or cause problems.
 Women at high risk may get another test, called an MRI, along with their mammograms.

 You can have breast cancer with no symptoms.
 But it’s good to know how your breasts normally look and feel so you can spot any changes and see a healthcare provider.
 Common signs of breast cancer include:

 - Skin on your breast that is red, puckered, scaly, or itchy

 - Dimples in your breast that look like the outside of an orange